rangle/ngCourse2/handout/migrate/ng-upgrade/downgrade-component.md

 // Angular 1 Vendor Import
 import * as angular from 'angular';

+// Import the upgradeAdapter singleton import {upgradeAdapter} from './upgrade-adapter';

 // Angular 2 component from above
 import {A2DowngradeComponent} from './components/a2-downgrade';